Privacy

 Policy statement

-Pursuant to the Family Educational Rights and Privacy Act (FERPA), the university may disclose “directory information” as defined in FERPA and set forth in the FERPA/Confidentiality of Student Education Records policy.
+Pursuant to the Family Educational Rights and Privacy Act (FERPA), the University may disclose “directory information” as defined in FERPA and set forth in the FERPA/Confidentiality of Student Education Records policy.

-University websites that collect personal information will only collect information reasonably necessary for the intended purpose, and will where reasonable provide the user with the intended purpose of personal information being collected.
+University websites that collect personal information will only collect information reasonably necessary for the intended purpose and will, where reasonable, provide the user with the intended purpose of personal information being collected.
 University websites that display personal information, such as the My Missouri State website, will only display an individual's personal information after the individual has been authenticated.
 These sites will also ensure information communication security by using server authentication, encryption and data/message integrity.

 University access to electronic information

-The university does not routinely seek out, examine, disclose, use or modify the contents of individually assigned accounts, personal communications, records or university computers.
-The university does reserve the right to view, scan, or otherwise access any file, hardware, software or communication on university computers/systems or transmitted over university networks in the following conditions:
+The University does not routinely seek out, examine, disclose, use or modify the contents of individually assigned accounts, personal communications, records or university computers.
+The University does reserve the right to view, scan, or otherwise access any file, hardware, software or communication on University computers/systems or transmitted over University networks in the following conditions.- When information custodians, University auditors, legal counsel or information technology employees access information as part of their employment, and then only to the extent as necessary to perform work activities.

 - As permitted by applicable policy or law.
-For example, the university may be required to disclose public records, including electronic versions such as email, when requested under the Sunshine Law (chapter 610 of the Missouri Revised Statutes).
-The university may also be required to disclose closed records or personally identifiable educational records to comply with a court order or subpoena.
+For example, the University may be required to disclose public records, including electronic versions such as email, when requested under the Sunshine Law (chapter 610 of the Missouri Revised Statutes).
+The University may also be required to disclose closed records or personally identifiable educational records to comply with a court order or subpoena.